doc4d/docs/docs/API/SystemWorkerClass.md

 |$param2.type|Text|"response"|"data"|"error"|"error"|"termination"|
 |$param2.data|Text or Blob||received data|error data|||

+Here is the sequence of callback calls:

+1. `onData` and `onDataError` are executed one or several times
+2. if called, `onError` is executed once (stops the system worker processing)
+3. if no error occured, `onResponse` is executed once
+4. `onTerminate` is always executed

 #### Returned value

-The function returns a system worker proxy on which you can call functions and properties of the SystemWorker class.
+The function returns a system worker object on which you can call functions and properties of the SystemWorker class.

 #### Examples on Windows